dr-leo/PyHyphen/README.rst

 'textwrap' from the Python standard library.
 Unsurprisingly, it adds hyphenation functionality to 'textwrap'.
 To this end, a new key word parameter 'use_hyphenator' has been added to the __init__ method of the TextWrapper class which defaults to None.
 It can be initialized with any hyphenator object.
-Note that until version 0.7 this keyword parameter was named 'use_hyphens'.
-So older code may need to be changed.'

 2. Code examples
 ======================